 Balancing preservation of the land with our desire to travel is a challenge not just for us travelers but for the localities we visit.
-When I was in the Galapagos Islands in March, I was stunned that the islands actually had real cities.
-I pictured the Galapagos as places people fly into to take boat tours around.
+When I was in the Galápagos Islands in March, I was stunned that the islands actually had real cities.
+I pictured the Galápagos as places people fly into to take boat tours around.
 There might be a few hotels in a few small towns simply filled with supply shops and science stations.
 But that wasn’t even close to the case.

 Instead, I found a place where 20,000 people live.

 The cities on the islands may not be huge cities with skyscrapers, but they are big enough to strain the ecosystem.
 The cities face constant resource and waste problems.
 While looking out at the city of Santa Cruz one night, I couldn’t help but think about how much travel can affect the environment.
 After all, how much of the city supports the over 200,000 tourists who visit the islands each year?
-How many less people would be there if the tourists were gone?
+How many fewer people would be there if the tourists were gone?

 Back in my youth, I was an environmental activist.
-My main issue was energy and I ran a statewide outreach initiative for the Sierra Club.
+My main issue was energy, and I ran a statewide outreach initiative for the Sierra Club.
 We went around to various organizations and towns and told people how they could save money on their energy bills and save the environment at the same time.

-But, over the years, I’ve become less environmentally conscious.
+But over the years, I’ve become less environmentally conscious.
 I leave the lights on.
 I fly a lot.
 I drink out of plastic bottles.
 I eat a lot of meat.
 And I love fish, especially tuna.
 However, over the last year, I’ve begun thinking harder about how travel affects the environment and how I affect the environment.
 In doing so, I’ve tried to be a lot more aware of my actions.

 However, in the larger context, I’ve come to realize that travel is not the most environmentally friendly activity.
 And though sustainable travel and the environment have become hot topics over the last few years, for the most part things haven’t changed much.

 Take, for example, Thailand.
 The Asian tsunami was a huge human tragedy, but if there was any good to come out of it, it was the fact that it gave a country like Thailand a clean slate to rebuild upon.
-With everything wiped away, officials promised a new start.
-An end to pollution, dirty beaches, and polluted water.
+With everything wiped away, officials promised a new start: an end to pollution, dirty beaches, and polluted water.
 There was a lot of talk about how they would focus on sustainable tourism and how they would build within the confines of the environment and think long-term.

 Thailand is just one example, but it happens in countless countries around the world.
 Sure, many countries try to protect their environment, but far many more don’t.

 Consumers have a lot of power.
 Why did Wal-Mart start selling only sustainable fish and whole milk?
 Consumers wanted it.
-I think if we as travelers begin to demand more environmentally-friendly practices and avoid companies with poor environmental records, we can change things.
+I think if we as travelers begin to demand more environmentally friendly practices and avoid companies with poor environmental records, we can change things.